 Coordinated Entry for All (CEA) ensures that all people experiencing a housing crisis have fair and equal access and are quickly identified, assessed, and connected to housing and homeless assistance based on their strengths and needs.
-The initial vision for CEAl was set by the All Home Board in March 2015.
+The initial vision for CEA was set by the All Home Board in March 2015.

 King County’s Department of Community and Human Services is the Coordinating Entity for CEA.
 For more information, please visit the King County CEA page.
 For the most recent CEA updates, visit the King County CEA updates page.